DropSnorz/OwlPlug/doc/ThirdParty_Store_Specification.md

 * OSX: `osx`
 * Linux: `linux`

-For example, in case of a win 64 bit release, you should sepcify `win64`.
+For example, in case of a win 64 bit release, you should specify `win64`.
 If a bundle contains both x64 and x86 windows distributions, you can have an array of target like this `["win64", "win32"]`.
 This is **not** a compatibility flag so if you are distributing Win 32 release only, you should **not** specify `win64`.

 ### Bundle file structure